 by John Marsden

-A dark retelling of England overtaking Australia and the changes that accompany that invasion.
+A dark retelling of England overtaking Australia and the changes that accompany its invasion.

 Reading Strategy 1: Access background knowledge.